natpalmer1776/natpalmer1776.github.io/_pages/about.md

 This is my Blog's Homepage.
 ------
-It's pretty empty right now.

-Kinda full of default shit.
+It's pretty empty right now, kinda full of default shit.

 Would you mind leaving?
 I'm not really done setting things up.

-Thanks.
+Thanks,

+Nathaniel Palmer